Life

 UoPeople – How does it all work?

-The University of the People, or UoPeople as we call it, is an online university, and they call themselves the “Education Revolution.”
+The University of the People, or UoPeople as we call it, is an online university that calls itself the “Education Revolution.”
 And revolutionary it is!

 Here are a few facts about UoPeople: